 SEED TOKENS – BEES

-Help your little seeds along by keeping the soil moist at all times.
+Water thoroughly!
+Keep the soil moist at all times.
 Do not let the seeds dry out but do not keep soaking wet either.

 WHAT ELSE CAN WE DO?